Teddington Direct River Abstraction (TDRA)

 How to find out more

-You can find further project information and documents that we published in 2023 during our site options public consultation here.
+You can find further project information and documents in the project library here.

 If you have any questions, please contact us.